MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-V-National-Highway-Traffic-Safety-Administration-Department-Transportation/part-535-Medium-HeavyDuty-Vehicle-Fuel-Efficiency-Program/section-535.7.md

 (A) Technologies found to be defective, or identified as a part of NHTSA's safety defects program, and technologies that are not performing as intended will have the values of approved off-cycle credits removed from the manufacturer's credit balance.

 (B) Approval granted for innovative and off-cycle technology credits under NHTSA's fuel efficiency program does not affect or relieve the obligation to comply with the Vehicle Safety Act (49 U.S.C.
 Chapter 301), including the “make inoperative” prohibition (49 U.S.C.
 30122), and all applicable Federal motor vehicle safety standards issued thereunder (FMVSSs) (49 CFR part 571).
-In order to generate off-cycle or innovative technology credits manufacturers must state -
+In order to generate off-cycle or innovative technology credits manufacturers must state—

 (*1*) That each vehicle equipped with the technology for which they are seeking credits will comply with all applicable FMVSS(s); and